dnxware/dnxware-org/docs/configuration/template_examples.md

 ## Defining reusable templates

-Prometheus supports defining templates that can be reused.
+dnxware supports defining templates that can be reused.
 This is particularly powerful when combined with
 [console library](template_reference.md#console-templates) support, allowing sharing of templates across consoles.